PostHog/posthog.com/contents/docs/advanced/content-security-policy.md

 ## Content Security Policy directives needed

-Depending on how you have installed `posthog-js`, the SDK will dynamically load extra JavaScript assets as necesssary.
-For example the snippet is very small and just loads `array.js`.
+Depending on how you have installed `posthog-js`, the SDK will dynamically load extra JavaScript assets as necessary.
+For example, [the snippet](/docs/getting-started/install?tab=snippet) is very small and just loads `array.js`.
 This requires the `script-src` directive.

 Once loaded, the SDK will make API calls to the various endpoints for feature flags, analytics ingestion etc. This requires the `connect-src` directive.
 Additionally, if additional JavaScript assets are required such as the larger bundle for the Session Replay recorder, then they will be loaded via additional `<script/>` tags which in turn require the `script-src` directive.